 You are living and working in a City that CNN Money Magazine calls “one of the best places to live in California.”
-In just 25 short years, the City of Santa Clarita has established an enviable balance between quality of life and quality infrastructure and amenities.
+In less than 30 years, the City of Santa Clarita has established an enviable balance between quality of life and quality infrastructure and amenities.
 And we hope you’ll agree that our award-winning schools, special events, businesses, parks, extensive trail systems, and arts, cultural, and recreation programs are just a few of the reasons nearly 200,000 residents and 6,000 business owners wouldn’t want to live or work anywhere else in the state.

 We are proud of all we’ve accomplished, but never lose sight of the most important part of what we do – making sure you, our residents and business owners, are happy.

 We hope you find this website helpful as you look for information and resources to help you feel at home in Santa Clarita.
 If you don’t find exactly what you are looking for online, give us a call at (661) 259-2489.
 We are always happy to help.

 What’s New Now that You are Part of the City of Santa Clarita?

 The Santa Clarita Valley is one of Southern California’s fastest growing areas and one of the best places to live, work and play.
 The Santa Clarita Valley is comprised of 250,000 residents living in the City of Santa Clarita (Canyon Country, Newhall, Saugus and Valencia) and unincorporated Los Angeles County (Acton, Agua Dulce, Bouquet Canyon, Castaic, Stevenson Ranch, Sulphur Spring, and Vasquez Rocks among other areas).

 Since the City’s incorporation in 1987, neighborhoods in unincorporated Los Angeles County have considered and applied for annexation into the City.
 The decision to annex is always one that is driven by residents.